 To support our Viva Espana topic we have some really exciting visitors coming into school.
 We will be having a special visit from a flamenco dancer and a Spanish guitarist.
 During the workshop, the children will learn all about traditional Spanish cultures, lifestyles, music and language.

 In the summer term, to support our Anglo-Saxon’s topic we will be visiting Dunstan's Hall at Temple Newsam park.
 Here we will spend the day learning about life as an Anglo-Saxon.
 We will get the opportunity to thresh wheat and then grind it to make bread.
 As well as this, we will listen to stories in a mead-hall and learn how to train for battle.

-During the first week of the Autumn term, we will be researching careers in art as part of our Careers Week.
-Then we will be starting our first Julia Donaldson book, ‘Room on the Broom’ where we will be using story maps to retell the story and write detailed character and setting descriptions.
-Afterwards, we will be looking at the ‘Egyptian Cinderella’, where we will look at writing informal letters.
-In Autumn 2, we will look at an array of Julia Donaldson books, but to support our understanding of diary writing, we will be using ‘The Stickman’ story.
+We will be kick-starting our English lessons in autumn with a huge focus on Julia Donaldson, in particular her ‘Room on the Broom’ story.
+We will be using story maps to retell the story and write detailed character and setting descriptions.
+Afterwards, we will be looking at the ‘Egyptian Cinderella’, where we will look at informal letters for the first time.
+In Autumn 2, we will continue to use Julia Donaldson’s books to support our genre of informal diary writing.
 We will then be finishing off the term with ‘The Polar Express’ where we get the chance to retell the story and write some wonderful, Christmas themed setting descriptions.

 Throughout the Autumn term we will be having a huge focus on place value, addition and subtraction and multiplication and division.
 We will be spending lots of time looking carefully at:

 - Counting from 0 in multiples of 4, 8, 50 and 100; finding 10 or 100 more or less than a given number

 - Recognising the place value of each digit in a three-digit number (hundreds, tens, ones)